20 Best Responses to a Church Invitation

 This in no way means you are religiously intolerant, instead, it shows your commitment to your faith and belief system.

-READ: 20 Best Responses to "Forever and Always"
+READ: 20 Best Responses to "I Want You in My Arms"

 Although it may sound repressive, this response certainly puts things into perspective for the person who would now know better than to relegate your response to religious bitterness.